Unity-Technologies/ml-agents/docs/Custom-Protos.md

 Then in your agent, create an instance of a custom observation via `new CommunicatorObjects.CustomObservation`.
 Then in `CollectObservations`, call `SetCustomObservation` with the custom observation instance as the parameter.

-In Python, the custom observation can be accessed by calling `env.step` or `env.reset`  and accessing ` custom_observations` property of the return value.
-There will be one entry per agent.
+In Python, the custom observation can be accessed by calling `env.step` or `env.reset` and accessing the `custom_observations` property of the return value.
+It will contain a list with one `CustomObservation` instance per agent.

 For example, if you have added a field called `customField` to the `CustomObservation` message, you would program your agent like